-- In order to receive payment for successfully attending an authorized exercise, the Sub-recipient must provide the Division with a certificate of completion or similar correspondence signed by the individual in charge of the exercise; additionally, the Sub-recipient must provide the Division with all receipts that document the costs incurred by the Sub-recipient in order to attend the exercise. - In order the receive payment for successfully conducting an authorized exercise, the Sub-recipient must provide the Division with an ExPLAN, AAR/IP, IPC/MPC/FPC Meeting Minutes and Sign-in Sheet for exercise attendees; additionally, the Sub-recipient must provide the Division with all receipts that document the costs incurred by the Sub-recipient in order to conduct the exercise.

-The Sub-recipient must include with the reimbursement package a separate copy of the page(s) from the Exercise Plan which identifies the participant agencies and a printed page(s) from the State (and County or Regional) MYTEP reflecting the exercise.

-If you require food/water for this event, request must come to the Division within 25 days of event in the following format:
+- In order to receive payment for successfully attending an authorized exercise, the Sub-Recipient must provide the Division with a certificate of completion or similar correspondence signed by the individual in charge of the exercise; additionally, the Sub-Recipient must provide the Division with all receipts that document the costs incurred by the Sub-Recipient in order to attend the exercise. - In order the receive payment for successfully conducting an authorized exercise, the Sub-Recipient must provide the Division with an ExPLAN, AAR/IP, IPC/MPC/FPC Meeting Minutes and Sign-in Sheet for exercise attendees; additionally, the Sub-Recipient must provide the Division with all receipts that document the costs incurred by the Sub-Recipient in order to conduct the exercise.
+The Sub-Recipient must include with the reimbursement package a separate copy of the page(s) from the Exercise Plan which identifies the participant agencies and a printed page(s) from the State (and County or Regional) MYTEP reflecting the exercise. - If you require food/water for this event, request must come to the Division within 25 days prior to the event, in the following format: